Transforming operations through data, analytics and AI

-The panel offered a balanced combination of practical experience, cautionary insight and tactical guidance for anyone looking to transition from disconnected data assets to orchestrated value creation.
+The participants offered a balanced discussion of practical experiences, cautionary insights and tactical guidance for anyone looking to transition from disconnected data assets to tangible value creation.

 Rethinking operations through AI

-Transformation requires more than isolated experiments.
+The session began with discussions about how transformation requires more than just isolated experiments.
 It demands a new operating model, where technology runs data-driven processes under human oversight.
 People guide systems, set parameters and intervene where needed, but the engine of operations increasingly lies in intelligent automation.
 AI should not simply speed up existing tasks but reshape what work is done.

 Operations were framed around three levers: effort, speed and leverage.
 Effort is the human energy and cost invested in service delivery.
 Speed reflects the pace of execution.
 Leverage captures the ability to extend decision-making beyond individual limits.
 AI must move all three levers in tandem.
 Selecting purposeful use cases, rather than scattering pilots, is key to delivering measurable results and building confidence.